colezuber/b2b_immersion/README.md

 We suggest installing Anaconda to run python, Jupyter, and several useful python libraries commonly used in Data Science.
 You can download Anaconda for your OS [here](https://www.anaconda.com/download/) (downloading the Python 3.7 version is recommended).

-Once you have Anaconda installed, run the command below to start your jupyter server
+Once you have Anaconda installed you'll want to start your jupyter server.
+To do this on Mac/Linux run the command below

 `jupyter notebook`

+For Windows, the easiest way to start your jupyter server is by launching the Jupyer Notebook Desktop app.
+This will automatically launch the UI in a separate browser window.

 You can navgiate to the repo you cloned by enter the url in your browser that is displayed in the output (most likely http://localhost:8888/) From there, you can create a Python 3 notebook where you can store all your work.